Skip to content

 Inline Ellipsis - Clicking the ellipsis located at the far right of each rate gives you the option to delete that rate.

-Rate Name Column - It is the name associated with the percentage rate.
+Name - It is the name associated with the percentage rate.
 These are interest rates applied to different applications, typically based on product guidelines.
 An example of a rate name could be Prime.

 Sorting the 'Rates' List - You can sort the columns in ascending or descending order.
 Locate the list header (found on the top of the rate list) and hover over the desired column header.
 An ‘Up’ arrow or ‘Down’ arrow will appear.
 Click on this arrow to sort.
 ‘Up’ arrow for ascending order, and ‘Down’ arrow for descending order.